Preceptorship in Oral Medicine

 Applicants must submit all of the following materials:

 -UCSF Preceptorship Program Application -Official dental education transcripts translated into English -3 confidential reports from people with knowledge of the applicant's skills and potential submitted in signed and sealed envelopes -Proof of English language proficiency for applicants with English as a second language -An in-person interview in English is required -One-time, non-refundable application fee of $250 USD.
+You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS.

 The admissions committee considers the following criteria in its decisions: -Academic achievement (GPA and class rank if available) -Research interests -Content of personal statement, including the applicants interest in prosthodontics, reason for applying to the program, and goals for the program if he/she is accepted -Content of confidential reports